Rishabhm23/iLearn/README.md

 # iLearn
-A fully responsive website using HTML, CSS, and Javascript.
+A fully responsive website that has been made using HTML, CSS, and Javascript.